 - Add or omit, increase or decrease anything according to your taste.

 - Use whole almonds with skin.
-Please don’t peel off the skin.
+Do not peel off the skin.
 Can roast them if you like.

 - Use whole or broken cashews, you can roast them a little for the crunchy effect.

-- You can use seeds of your choice like watermelon seeds, muskmelon seeds, sesame seeds, poppy seeds, sunflower seeds, pumpkin seeds, cucumber seeds etc.
+- Use seeds of your choice like watermelon seeds, muskmelon seeds, sesame seeds, poppy seeds, sunflower seeds, pumpkin seeds, cucumber seeds etc.

 - Ensure that your dates are moist.
 In case, they are very dry then soak them in water for some time.